nymea/nymea/README.md

 ## License
 --------------------------------------------
-> nymea is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
+nymea is free software developed by chargebyte austria GmbH, former nymea GmbH.
+Server components, tools, plugins and tests in this repository are licensed under the GNU General Public License version 3 or (at your option) any later version.
+Public SDK libraries found in `libnymea/` and `libnymea-core/` are provided under the GNU Lesser General Public License version 3 or (at your option) any later version so they can be linked from external applications.

+Copyright (C) 2013 - 2024, nymea GmbH
+Copyright (C) 2024 - 2025, chargebyte austria GmbH

+See `LICENSE.GPL3` and `LICENSE.LGPL3` for the complete license texts.